yurigo79/gutenberg/docs/explanations/architecture/styles.md

 This is an active area of work you can follow [in the tracking issue](https://github.com/WordPress/gutenberg/issues/38167).
 The linked proposal is exploring a different way to serialize the user changes: instead of each block support serializing its own data (for example, classes such as `has-small-font-size`, `has-green-color`) the idea is the block would get a single class instead (for example, `wp-style-UUID`) and the CSS styling for that class will be generated in the server by WordPress.

 While work continues in that proposal, there's an escape hatch, an experimental option block authors can use.
-Any block support can skip the serialization to HTML markup by using `skipSerialization`.
+Any block support can skip the serialization to HTML markup by using `__experimentalSkipSerialization`.
 For example:

 ```json
 {